-'This is rage against the machine': voters reject a 'rigged' system
+'Rage against the machine': U.S. voters reject a 'rigged' system

 In Washington, D.C., non-profit manager Trisha Postyuk said she saw her vote for Clinton as "a triumph over evil."

-In St. Petersburg, Florida, cafe owner Amanda Keyes, 33, said the country can only move past racist and sexist attitudes when the people who hold them are no longer alive.
+In St. Petersburg, Florida, cafe owner Amanda Keyes, 33, said racist and sexist attitudes are going to take many years to overcome.

-"Misogyny will continue to bubble through the country but I can only hope that the old people will die," she said.
+"Misogyny will continue to bubble through the country but I can only hope that the old people will die," she said jokingly.

-At Trump's new luxury hotel in Washington, a couple from Atlanta looked at a text message from a friend who had bet them $100 that Trump would lose.
+At Trump's hotel, a couple from Atlanta looked at a text message from a friend who had bet them $100 that Trump would lose.

 "Please don't ever text me again," the message said.

-(Additional reporting by Emily Flitter in Ohio, Ian Simpson in Washington and Letitia Stein in Florida; editing by Stuart Grudgings.)
+Additional reporting by Emily Flitter in Ohio, Ian Simpson in Washington and Letitia Stein in Florida; editing by Stuart Grudgings.